Skip to main content

 What are the BENEFITS of the intervention?

-Surgery is effective for haemorrhoids that hang down and have to be pushed back or which remain permanently outside the anal canal.
+Surgery is effective for haemorrhoids that hang down and have to be pushed back or which remain permanently outside the anus.
 It can also be considered if you have tried alternatives first and they have not worked.

 What are the RISKS?